jutge-org/easyinput/README.md

 ## Version

-The variable `jutge.version` contains the version of the package.
+The variable `easyinput.version` contains the version of the package.

 <br>